 The Swift/UVOT observations used the following six broadband filters with the corresponding central wavelengths (Poole et al. 2008): uvw2 (1928 Å), uvm2 (2246 Å), uvw1 (2600 Å), u (3465 Å), b (4392 Å), and v (5468 Å).
 Those filters are sometimes referred to as w2, m2, w1, uu, bb, and vv, respectively.
 Swift/UVOT data were analyzed following the methods of Poole et al. (2008) and Brown et al. (2009) but incorporating the revised UV zeropoints and time-dependent sensitivity from Breeveld et al. (2011).
 The photometry is given in Table 1.
 The light curves of the three SC SNe are displayed in Figure 1.
-The UVOT data for SN 2009dc were originally published in Silverman et al. (2011) and here we re-reduce the data with the new zeropoints, sensitivity corrections, and subtraction of the underlying galaxy flux.
-The difference is small-typically less than 0.05 mag.
+The UVOT data for SN 2009dc were originally published in Silverman et al. (2011) and here we rereduce the data with the new zeropoints, sensitivity corrections, and subtraction of the underlying galaxy flux.
+The difference is small - typically less than 0.05 mag.
 The photometry for SN 2011aa also includes galaxy subtraction, so the late time flattening in the UV filters appears to be real.
 SN 2012dn does not have galaxy template images, but the amount of galaxy contamination is likely small.
-The UVOT b and v bands are similar to Johnson B and V while the Swift u band is extended to much shorter wavelengths than Johnson U or Sloan u' (and does not suffer from atmospheric attenuation). of particular importance for SNe such as these with different UV spectral shapes than normal SNe.
-While we have obtained photometry in six bands, for simplicity, we will focus on three filters with which to measure colors and absolute magnitudes.
-We use uvm2 for the mid-UV (or MUV), uvw1 for the near-UV (or NUV), and the v band for the optical.
+The UVOT b and v bands are similar to Johnson B and V while the Swift u-band is extends to much shorter wavelengths than Johnson U or Sloan u' (and does not suffer from atmospheric attenuation), of particular importance for SNe such as these with different

 Figure 1.
 UVOT light curves of SNe 2009dc, 2011aa, and 2012dn.
 The same axis ranges are used for all SNe for a fair comparison.
-(A color version of this figure is available in the online journal.)